kedacore/keda-docs/content/docs/2.1/scalers/aws-cloudwatch.md

 - `identityOwner` - Receive permissions on the CloudWatch via Pod Identity or from the KEDA operator itself (see below).

 > When `identityOwner` set to `operator` - the only requirement is that the Keda operator has the correct IAM permissions on the CloudWatch.
 Additional Authentication Parameters are not required.

+- `defaultMetricCollectionTime` - How long in the past (seconds) should the scaler check AWS Cloudwatch.
+Used to define **StartTime** [official documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_GetMetricStatistics.html)

+- `defaultMetricStat` - Which statistics metric is going to be used by the query.
+Used to define **Stat** [official documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_GetMetricStatistics.html)

+- `defaultMetricStatPeriod` -  Which frequency is going to be used by the related query.
+Used to define **Period** [official documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_GetMetricStatistics.html)

 ### Authentication Parameters